HPInc/Anyware-Certification/README.md

 > A Trusted Zero Client cannot be used without Registering to a Trust Center.

 > [!TIP]
-> **Key Takeaway:** Reader should be able to describe the HP Anyware Trusted Zero Client
+> **Key Takeaway:** Reader should be able to describe the HP Anyware Trusted Zero Client,
-> navigate the administrator guide.
-Provide guidance on system requirements and intial setup.
+>  navigate the administrator guide, and provide guidance on system requirements and intial setup.